thunderbird2009/software_designs/bookstore_design/bookstore_searchranking.md

 ### **4. Pointwise vs. Pairwise vs. Listwise Approaches**

-You are correct that our approach of assigning a score (0, 1, 2, 3) to each document looks like a regression or classification problem.
+The approach of assigning a score (0, 1, 2, 3) to each document looks like a regression or classification problem.
 This is known as a **Pointwise** approach.
 Let's compare it.

 * **Pointwise Approach:**
     * **How it Works:** The model looks at a single `(query, document)` pair and predicts its absolute relevance score (e.g., "this document scores a 2.8").
 The final ranking is created by sorting these independent scores.